dmb-dev87/react.js_tutorial/README.md

   https://betterprogramming.pub/blockchain-introduction-using-real-world-dapp-react-solidity-web3-js-546471419955

-### Create an app that allows you to list and sell NFTs, in 60 minutes
+### Create an app that allows you to list and sell NFTs

 - Project